-I am working in MNC, having almost 6 years of experience.
-I joined my present employer on Dec 2009 and, due to personal reason, I have decided to get release from my company.
-My notice period was 1 month based on offer letter.
+I am working in an MNC, having almost 6 years of experience.
+I joined my present employer in December 2009, and due to personal reasons, I have decided to get released from my company.
+My notice period was 1 month based on the offer letter.

-On May 2010, Company sent advisory mail stating that notice period has been revised to 3 months for all employees and the same would be effective from June, 2010.
+On May 2010, the company sent an advisory mail stating that the notice period has been revised to 3 months for all employees, effective from June 2010.

-When I resigned from my present employer after June, 2010, HR told me that 3 months of notice period are mandatory.
-Meanwhile, I have got release form my client and my Supervisor, and I will be on bench for rest of 2 months.
-Therefore, I asked my HR to release me and I will pay the compensation amount in lieu of Notice Period.
-My HR is stating that this decision has been taken at organization level and Organization is not accepting any buy-out in lieu of notice period.
+When I resigned from my present employer after June 2010, HR told me that a 3-month notice period is mandatory.
+Meanwhile, I have received a release from my client and my supervisor, and I will be on the bench for the rest of the 2 months.
+Therefore, I asked my HR to release me, and I will pay the compensation amount in lieu of the notice period.
+My HR is stating that this decision has been taken at the organizational level and the organization is not accepting any buy-out in lieu of the notice period.

-Can Company hold employees based on such stubborn decision?
-Because buyable option is available based on offer letter, I would eagerly opt for the same but HR is telling that company is not ready to take the amount rather company will take the cost overrun and pay my salary.
+Can the company hold employees based on such a stubborn decision?
+Because the buyable option is available based on the offer letter, I would eagerly opt for the same, but HR is telling me that the company is not ready to take the amount; rather, the company will take the cost overrun and pay my salary.

-I do not understand whether there is any way to get release from my company.
-They also told me that if I go and join somewhere else they will sue me stating “dual employment” even though I have already resigned from my present company.
-Can Company sue employee even after resignation?
-I have already stated my consent, then why would company hold me and jeopardize my career.
+I do not understand whether there is any way to get released from my company.
+They also told me that if I go and join somewhere else, they will sue me stating "dual employment" even though I have already resigned from my present company.
+Can the company sue an employee even after resignation?
+I have already stated my consent, so why would the company hold me and jeopardize my career?

 From India, Madras

-On May 2010, Company sent advisory mail stating that notice period has been revised to 3 months for all employees and the same would be effective from June, 2010.
+On May 2010, the company sent an advisory mail stating that the notice period has been revised to 3 months for all employees, effective from June 2010.

-When I resigned from my present employer after June, 2010, HR told me that 3 months of notice period are mandatory.
-Meanwhile, I have got release form my client and my Supervisor, and I will be on bench for rest of 2 months.
-Therefore, I asked my HR to release me and I will pay the compensation amount in lieu of Notice Period.
-My HR is stating that this decision has been taken at organization level and Organization is not accepting any buy-out in lieu of notice period.
+When I resigned from my present employer after June 2010, HR told me that a 3-month notice period is mandatory.
+Meanwhile, I have received a release from my client and my supervisor, and I will be on the bench for the rest of the 2 months.
+Therefore, I asked my HR to release me, and I will pay the compensation amount in lieu of the notice period.
+My HR is stating that this decision has been taken at the organizational level and the organization is not accepting any buy-out in lieu of the notice period.

-Can Company hold employees based on such stubborn decision?
-Because buyable option is available based on offer letter, I would eagerly opt for the same but HR is telling that company is not ready to take the amount rather company will take the cost overrun and pay my salary.
+Can the company hold employees based on such a stubborn decision?
+Because the buyable option is available based on the offer letter, I would eagerly opt for the same, but HR is telling me that the company is not ready to take the amount; rather, the company will take the cost overrun and pay my salary.

-I do not understand whether there is any way to get release from my company.
-They also told me that if I go and join somewhere else they will sue me stating “dual employment” even though I have already resigned from my present company.
-Can Company sue employee even after resignation?
-I have already stated my consent, then why would company hold me and jeopardize my career.
+I do not understand whether there is any way to get released from my company.
+They also told me that if I go and join somewhere else, they will sue me stating "dual employment" even though I have already resigned from my present company.
+Can the company sue an employee even after resignation?
+I have already stated my consent, so why would the company hold me and jeopardize my career?

 From India, Madras